zx80/flask-simple-auth/demo/README.md

 [FSA version](fastapi-oauth2-jwt-fsa.py) and its [configuration](fastapi-oauth2-jwt-fsa.conf).

-This later version is **52%** shorter (including the configuration, less than half), illustrating that security is better handled by the framework than by the application itself.
+This later version is **50%** shorter (including the configuration, illustrating that security is better handled by the framework than by the application itself.
 Parameter handling, the main forte of FastAPI, is managed as efficiently by FSA.
 Behind the scene, permission checks are actually cached for efficiency.